Bluetooth¶

 In order to communicate and transfer data using the supported Bluetooth Classic profiles, you will need to create your own application using the SDK or modify the included demo.

-For CLI, navigate to the status Bluetooth Classic Master level.
-Use Broadcast scan to scan for all Bluetooth devices that support SPP within range.
-Alternatively, use Directed scan <MAC> to scan for a particular MAC address.
+to scan for a particular MAC address.
 Locate the Bluetooth device to which you want to connect and note its MAC address.
-To connect to that device, use Connect <MAC> [<passphrase>].
-For more information, see Status Bluetooth Classic Master level.
+To connect to that device, use Connect <MAC> [<passphrase>]

-Bluetooth Classic Configuration Settings
+Bluetooth Classic Configuration Settings¶

 To enable/disable Bluetooth Classic Master: